cllebrun/cllebrun.github.io/labs/3.1 Lab Watson - Watson Assistant/README.md

 In the following lab, you will learn:

-+ How to train Watson to understand your users' input with intents and examples
-+ How to identify the terms that may vary in your users' input
-+ How to create the responses to your user's questions: Dialog Builder
++ How to use the Watson assistant toot
-+ How to test and improve your dialog
++ How to leverage Serverless functionalities

 # Pre-Requisites